Maikel Garcia Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays' 3.64 team ERA is No. 1 among all league pitching staffs.

-- The Rays give up the ninth-fewest home runs in baseball (96 total, 1.0 per game).
+- Rays pitchers combine to surrender the eighth-fewest home runs in baseball (97 total, one per game).

-- In his most recent time out on Friday, the right-hander threw 5 2/3 innings against the Atlanta Braves, allowing one earned run while surrendering two hits.
+- The righty's most recent time out came on Sunday against the Atlanta Braves, when he went five innings, surrendering two earned runs while allowing four hits.

-- In eight games this season, the 29-year-old has a 4.10 ERA and 13.8 strikeouts per nine innings, while giving up a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.